material-components/material-components-web/docs/theming.md

 }
 ```

-Let's see ho wit looks with another component inside it.
+Let's see how it looks with another component inside it.
 Add the following code to each card just after the `p`
 tag:

 ```html
 <button class="mdc-button mdc-card__actions">
   <i class="material-icons mdc-button__icon">favorite</i>